rapidsai/cuml/cuML/examples/dbscan/README.md

        ...
 sample-(N-1)-feature-(M-1)
 ```
-All the features must be single floating point numbers.
-Note that cuML DBSCAN works with double precision floating point numbers however, the example demonstrates single precision only.
+All the features must be single precision floating point numbers.
+The example demonstrates single precision DBSCAN, but the cuML DBSCAN works equally well with double precision floating point numbers.

 Once input file is ready, the `dbscan_example` can be invoked as below,